-Because we use MyConcern and store our records electronically we do not hold paper files.
+Because we use My Concern and store our records electronically we do not hold paper files.

-If a pupil moves from our school, Child Protection and Safeguarding records will be forwarded on to the DSL at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
+We will not disclose to a parent any information held on a child if this would put the child at risk of significant harm nature and in line with current government guidance on the transfer of such records.
 Direct contact between the two schools may be necessary, especially on transfer from Primary to Secondary schools.
-We will not disclose to a parent any information held on a child if this would put the child at risk of significant harm